Newton's method in practice: finding all roots of polynomials of degree one million efficiently: Introduction

 The first result of our study is that these theoretical bounds make it possible to find all roots of polynomials of degree $d>10^6$ as a matter of routine on standard personal computers.
 One great advantage of Newton's method, besides its simplicity, is its numerical stability: errors do not accumulate, so the precision ultimately achieved does not depend on intermediate precision; we make this precise in Section~\ref{Sub:RequiredPrecision}.
 Moreover, no deflation is required during the process: all roots are found directly for the original polynomial.

 Our second result is a practical estimate of the complexity.
 While $O(d^2\log^4d)$ seems like an inviting complexity, the innocent $\log d$ factors can still become large: when $d$ is about one million, then $\log d\approx 13.8$, and our explicit worst-case set of $1.1 d\log^2d$ starting points still has about $190\, d$ points, that is $190$ times more than the number of roots we need to find, and the number of iterations is on the order of $36\,000\, d^2$.
 We perform a number of case studies to find all roots of various polynomials of degree $d>10^6$ in order to show how many starting points, and how many iterations, are required in practice.
 It turns out that in many cases, about $4d$ starting points suffice to converge to all roots, and the number of iterations required to find any particular root is less than $d$.
-We prove that our method converges under reasonable assumptions (as specified below), but requires $O(d^2)$ iterations to find all roots.
-One of the results of our study is that for degrees around $10^6$ and under reasonable assumptions, the constant in front of the $d^2$ is approximately $4\log 2<3$, not $\log^4d$ and not many thousands --- and the total computing time is about one day (or about one hour for an improved algorithm).
+We prove that our method converges in the absence of (approximate) multiple roots, but requires $O(d^2)$ iterations to find all roots (in the presence of near-multiple roots, all roots are still found, but we do not discuss here how to determine their multiplicity).
+One of the results of our study is that for degrees around $10^6$ and for all the polynomials studied, the constant in front of the $d^2$ is approximately $4\log 2<3$, not $(\log d)^4$ and not many thousands --- and the total computing time is about one day (or about one hour for an improved algorithm).

 We do this study on several different polynomials.
 Some of them are motivated by applications from holomorphic dynamics, such as finding centers of hyperbolic components of the Mandelbrot set (as defined in Section~\ref{Sub:CentersHypCompsIntro}), or finding periodic points of iterated polynomials.
 In order to confirm that the efficiency is not a coincidence depending on specific properties coming from dynamics, we also study a few modified polynomials that do not have any particular properties --- with the exception of the one property that they can be evaluated efficiently recursively, so that we do not have to worry about issues of evaluating a million different coefficients.
 (In fact, some of our polynomials have coefficients of absolute value $2^{2^{19}}$ that one does not wish to have to evaluate, while the roots are still in a small disk near the origin and can be found easily by our methods).
 Of course, it would be desirable to extend this study to a larger set of test polynomials, and this is what we are planning to do in the near future.
 We view the current set of experiments as a ``proof of concept''.